orstavik/JoiComponents/book/chapter8_routing/chapter8a_router/Problem_NavigateTorpedoes.md

 HTML is the father of the family.
 Strict and formal and with a truly fixed opinion about everything.
 JS is the mother.
 She is the pretty one, dynamic, vibrant, and with an answer to almost everything.
 Dad thinks he is the decider, but everyone knows that, in reality, its mom who comes up with the solution in the end.

 CSS is the oldest brother.
 A liberated teen.
 That somehow has managed to carve out an authoritative role for himself long ago when HTML was not married to JS, but was living with another woman called Applet.
-Applet was not good at managing a household, so dad was more like a single parent trying to raise CSS on his own.
+Applet was not good at managing a household, so dad behaved like a single parent trying to raise CSS on his own.
 However, as time has passed, the authority dad granted CSS back, seems more and more like a mistake.

 That is the family history.
 You, the web developer, is a newer addition and the younger sibling in the family.